Sleep Research Society: Publications

 The Journal SLEEP is a monthly peer reviewed journal, the official publication of the SRS, and the benchmark international journal for sleep and circadian science.
-The Editor-in-Chief is Ronald Szymusiak, PhD, with Rachel Manber, PhD, and David Gozal, MD, serving as Deputy Editors-in-Chief.
+The Editor-in-Chief is Allan I. Pack, MD.
 The SRS also publishes SLEEP Advances, a Gold Open Access companion journal to SLEEP.
 It includes high-quality and replicable basic, translational, and clinical research in sleep and circadian science.

 Meeting

-The SLEEP annual meeting of the Associated Professional Sleep Societies (APSS) is a yearly scientific meeting held in partnership with the AASM.
+The SLEEP annual meeting of the Associated Professional Sleep Societies (APSS) is a yearly scientific meeting held in partnership between SRS and AASM.
+This event aims to bring together scientists, physicians and other clinical staff in order to bring new developments to patients.
 Approximately 5,000 people attend each year to hear presentations on the latest research.
 It is the largest meeting in the United States solely devoted to sleep, circadian rhythms and sleep medicine and is composed of scientific sessions, poster presentations, and an exhibition hall.
 Abstracts for presentations are published in a supplemental issue of the journal SLEEP.